-In line with most other councils, recycling collections will become fortnightly and will alternate with the general household rubbish collection.
+In line with most other councils, recycling collections are fortnightly and will alternate with the general household rubbish collection.

-Recycling materials that will be collected in wheelie bins:
+Recycling materials that are collected in wheelie bins:

 Cardboard, paper, plastics, foil, cartons, aerosols, food tins, drink cans

 Glass will be collected separately.
-The Council will continue to collect batteries, textiles and cooking oil separately.
+The Council collects batteries, textiles and cooking oil separately.